xiesiqiao/xiesiqiao.github.io/_pages/about.md

 ---
 permalink: /
-title: "Siqiao Xie's Personal Academic Website"
+title: "**Welcome to my Academic Journey!**"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-👋 **Welcome to my Academic Journey!**

-Hi, I'm **Siqiao Xie** (谢斯峤), a Postdoctoral Associate at the Institute of Behavioral Science, University of Colorado, Boulder.
+👋 Hi, I'm **Siqiao Xie** (谢斯峤), a Postdoctoral Associate at the Institute of Behavioral Science, University of Colorado, Boulder.
 I earned my PhD in Geography from Arizona State University, where I explored the geography of inequality in STEM—focusing on migration, gender, and economic disparities.

 I am passionate about understanding how technological advancements and regional developments influence social and economic inequalities across regions and communities.
 My work spans three main themes: